On the Road

 How to get the most out of small-but-spectacular Shenandoah

-Situated in the North Houston area, Shenandoah is just over 2.2 square miles but it packs a punch with more than 50 restaurants, 12 hotels, five shopping centers, entertainment destinations, and a variety of outdoor amenities such as two city parks and a community pool.
+Situated in the booming North Houston area and adjacent to Conroe, Spring, and The Woodlands, Shenandoah packs a punch with nearly 60 restaurants, 12 well-reviewed and affordable hotels, five shopping centers, several family-friendly entertainment venues, and a variety of outdoor amenities such as two city parks, all in an easy-to-navigate, compact footprint of 2.2 square miles.

-Here’s your short list for how to best enjoy those two-ish square miles:
+Here’s your short list for how to best enjoy Shenandoah:

 Browse and shop